n8n-io/n8n-docs/docs/nodes/credentials/Kafka/README.md

 ## Prerequisites

-You need to have a Kafka broker.
-Learn to get started following the documentation [here](https://kafka.apache.org/documentation/#quickstart).
+To get started with Kafka, refer to the official documentation [here](https://kafka.apache.org/quickstart).

 ## Using Kafka